|Image credit: NASA.|

-The first Project Icarus Saturn V (Saturn-Icarus 1) would lift off from Cape Kennedy on 7 April 1968, 73 days before the asteroid was due to collide with Earth.
-Its payload, Interceptor 1, would reach Icarus 60 days later, when the asteroid was 13 days and 32.2 million kilometers (20 million miles) from Earth.
-At about the time Interceptor 1 was due to reach its target, the MIT Lincoln Laboratory's Haystack radar would detect Icarus for the first time.
+The first Project Icarus Saturn V (Saturn-Icarus 1) would have lifted off from Cape Kennedy on 7 April 1968, 73 days before the asteroid was due to collide with Earth.
+Its payload, Interceptor 1, would have reached Icarus 60 days later, when the asteroid was 13 days and 32.2 million kilometers (20 million miles) from Earth.
+At about the time Interceptor 1 was due to reach its target, the MIT Lincoln Laboratory's Haystack radar would have detected Icarus for the first time.

-Saturn-Icarus 2 would launch on 22 April 1968, 58 days before Icarus was due to strike.
-Interceptor 2 would reach its target 25 million kilometers (15.5 million miles) and 10 days out from Earth.
+Saturn-Icarus 2 would have launched on 22 April 1968, 58 days before Icarus was due to strike.
+Interceptor 2 would have reached its target 25 million kilometers (15.5 million miles) and 10 days out from Earth.

-Saturn-Icarus 3 would lift off on 6 May 1968, 44 days before Icarus was due to arrive, and its Interceptor would reach Icarus one week and 17.7 million kilometers (11 million miles) from Earth.
-Saturn-Icarus 4 would lift off on 17 May 1968, 33 days before Icarus arrival, and Interceptor 4 would reach the asteroid 28 days later, when Earth and Icarus were 12.4 million kilometers (7.7 million miles) apart.
+Saturn-Icarus 3 would have lifted off on 6 May 1968, 44 days before Icarus was due to arrive, and its Interceptor would have reached Icarus one week and 17.7 million kilometers (11 million miles) from Earth.
+Saturn-Icarus 4 would have lifted off on 17 May 1968, 33 days before Icarus arrival, and Interceptor 4 would have reached the asteroid 28 days later, when Earth and Icarus were 12.4 million kilometers (7.7 million miles) apart.

-Saturn-Icarus 5 would leave Earth near dawn on the U.S. East Coast on 14 June 1968, and Interceptor 5 would reach Icarus 2.26 million kilometers (1.4 million miles) out from Earth, 22 hours before expected impact.
-By then, the asteroid would appear as a modest star in the predawn sky near the constellation Orion.
+Saturn-Icarus 5 would have left Earth near dawn on the U.S. East Coast on 14 June 1968, and Interceptor 5 would have reached Icarus 2.26 million kilometers (1.4 million miles) out from Earth, 22 hours before expected impact.
+By then, the asteroid would have appeared as a modest star in the predawn sky near the bright stars of the constellation Orion.

-Saturn-Icarus 6 would lift off a few hours after Saturn-Icarus 5.
-When Interceptor 6 reached it, Icarus would be about 20 hours and 2 million kilometers (1.25 million miles) from impact.
+Saturn-Icarus 6 would have lifted off a few hours after Saturn-Icarus 5.
+When Interceptor 6 reached it, Icarus would have been about 20 hours and 2 million kilometers (1.25 million miles) from impact.

-As each Interceptor closed to within 400,000 kilometers (250,000 miles) of Icarus, an optical sensor in its nose would spot the asteroid.
-The modified AGC would then use the SPS and thrusters in the propulsion module to adjust the Interceptor's course to ensure a successful interception.
+As each Interceptor closed to within 400,000 kilometers (250,000 miles) of Icarus, an optical sensor in its nose would have spotted the asteroid.
+The modified AGC would then have used the SPS and thrusters in the propulsion module to adjust the Interceptor's course to ensure a successful interception.

-The MIT students acknowledged that Icarus might shatter; in that event, subsequent Interceptors would target the largest fragments.
-Data from each Interceptor as it approached Icarus and from Earth-based optical telescopes and radars would be used to target subsequent Interceptors as required.
-Conversely, if fewer than six explosions were sufficient to deflect or pulverize the asteroid, then the remaining Saturn V rockets and Interceptors would stand down.
+The MIT students acknowledged that Icarus might shatter; in that event, subsequent Interceptors would have targeted the largest fragments.
+Data from each Interceptor as it approached Icarus and from Earth-based optical telescopes and radars would have been used to target subsequent Interceptors as required.
+Conversely, if fewer than six explosions were sufficient to deflect or pulverize the asteroid, then the remaining Saturn V rockets and Interceptors would have stood down.

 |The Project Icarus Intercept Monitoring Satellite (IMS) would have resembled NASA's Mariner 2 Venus flyby spacecraft.
 Image credit: NASA.|

-The first IMS would leave Earth atop an Atlas-Agena rocket on 27 February 1968.
-It would pass between 115 and 220 kilometers (70 and 135 miles) from Icarus at the time of the first nuclear explosion.
-This would place it outside of the zone of large high-velocity debris from the explosion, but within the zone of plasma, dust, and small debris.
-IMS-1 would analyze the small fragments and hot gases to determine the asteroid's composition.
-A 23-kilogram (50-pound) foam-honeycomb "bumper" would shield IMS-1 during passage through the debris cloud.
+The first IMS would have left Earth atop an Atlas-Agena rocket on 27 February 1968.
+It would have passed between 115 and 220 kilometers (70 and 135 miles) from Icarus at the time of the first nuclear explosion.
+This would have placed it outside of the zone of large high-velocity debris from the explosion, but within the zone of plasma, dust, and small debris.
+IMS-1 would have analyzed the small fragments and hot gases to determine the asteroid's composition.
+A 23-kilogram (50-pound) foam-honeycomb "bumper" would have shielded IMS-1 during passage through the debris cloud.

-No IMS would monitor the fifth interception (if it were judged necessary) unless the sixth interception had already been called off.
-The IMS for monitoring the sixth (or fifth) interception would lift off on 6 June 1968, between the Saturn-Icarus 4 and 5 launches.
+No IMS would have monitored the fifth interception (if it were judged necessary) unless the sixth interception had already been called off.
+The IMS for monitoring the sixth (or fifth) interception would have lifted off on 6 June 1968, between the Saturn-Icarus 4 and 5 launches.

 Professor Sandorff's class estimated that Project Icarus would cost $7.5 billion.
 It would, they calculated, stand a 1.5% chance of only fragmenting the asteroid.
 If this happened, then Icarus might cause more damage to Earth than if it were permitted to impact intact.
 The probability that Project Icarus would reduce the damage Icarus would cause was, however, 86%, and the probability that it would succeed in preventing any part of the asteroid from reaching Earth was 71%.